-- In the bowl of an electric mixer, combine cream cheese and eggs.
+- In the bowl of an electric mixer, combine the cream cheese and eggs.
 Blend until smooth.
-Blend in sour cream, vanilla, and salt.
+Add the sour cream, vanilla, and salt.
+Blend until combined.

-- Dollop the cream cheese mixture into the pumpkin batter and gently swirl the batters together until just enough to create a marbled appearance.
+- Dollop the cream cheese mixture into the pumpkin batter and gently swirl the batters together with a knife or small spatula just enough to create a marbled appearance.

 - Pour into prepared baking dish.
 Bake for 40 to 50 minutes